Insights Outlook add-in

 If your answer to any of these questions is yes, the Outlook add-in provides actionable insights to help you stay on top of your tasks and get more done.

-Launch the Outlook add-in by selecting the swirl icon in the ribbon.
-If you are using Outlook Web App, first open an email message and then select the swirl icon in the top-right corner of your email message, next to the Reply button.
+In Outlook, open the add-in by selecting the Insights (swirl) icon in the Outlook Home ribbon.
+If you are using the Outlook Web App, first open an email message, and then select the Insights icon in the top-right corner of your email message.

 Email read statistics

-MyAnalytics can tell you how many people have opened your emails and how long they spent reading them.
+Insights can tell you how many people have opened your emails and how long they spent reading them.
 In general, it informs you about emails that you sent to five or more Office 365 users who are internal to your company.
-(For more information about which email messages are reported on, see Reporting details.)
+(For more information about which email messages are reported about, see Reporting details.)

-After you send an email message, it takes up to fifteen minutes before MyAnalytics can inform you about it.
-MyAnalytics groups similar information into a single summary card that you can select and expand to see a more detailed view.
+After you send an email message, it takes up to fifteen minutes before Insights can inform you about it.
+Insights groups similar information into a single summary card that you can select and expand to see a more detailed view.

-MyAnalytics does not display read information about every email that you send.
-Please note the following circumstances:
+Insights does not display read information about every email that you send.
+Please note the following circumstances.

 Requirement: qualifying messages